moj-analytical-services/rpackage_training/README.md

 # 6. Add R and Rmarkdown code

 Any R and R Markdown code to be within the package should be saved into it.
 The R code can be saved to the package R/ directory while the R Markdown code can be saved to the package home directory.
-You can do this either in the normal way (e.g. using the 'Save As' option) or programmatically using the function dump() as follows:
+You can do this in R Studio either in the normal way (e.g. using the 'Save As' option) or programmatically using the function dump() as follows:

         dump("R_object_name", file = "directory_path/R_object_name.R")

+If the files you want to include within your package are in GitHub but not R Studio then you have two main options to get them in R Studio.
+You could either clone the relevant repository (as in section 4 'Make a copy of the project in R Studio' above).
+Or if there are only a few files you could click the green github 'Code' button (as in section 4 above) and then 'Download ZIP' to download the files to your computer and then upload the relevant ones from your computer into your package using the commands in the 'Files' window.

-Exercise 5: Add the crimesdata_pub.Rmd to your package
+Exercise 5: Add the crimesdata_pub.Rmd to your package.

 # 7. Amend the DESCRIPTION file